London is one of the best cities in the world! Not many people would argue about that.

 It really is a city that has it all.

-Nationalities from around the world are here and the variety of things to do mean there really is something for everyone.
+Visitors from around the world are here and in this truly cosmopolitan city there is a wide variety of things to do which means there really is something for everyone.

 For those who enjoy the more “artsy” and “hip” side of life London brings you Camden in the north of the city, Shoreditch in the east and Nottinghill in the west!